michaelmoussa/doctrine-qbmocker/README.md

 ### What's this?

-A tool for easy mocking of Doctrine ODM MongoDB QueryBuilder objects to facilitate unit testing.
+A tool for easy mocking of Doctrine QueryBuilder objects to facilitate unit testing.

 ### Example